When the sun comes out it’s the perfect time to get your front door looking it’s best before guests start knocking.

 - a damp cloth

-- Let’s get started.
-Choose a sheen level that suits your home.
+- Choose a sheen level that suits your home.
 Semi Gloss is the perfect complement to low sheen walls, or you may look for a distinct Gloss or Low Gloss finish.

-- Start by laying down a drop sheet.
+- Lay down a drop sheet.
 Make sure your front door is clean and then sand it smooth using medium grit sandpaper.
 Wipe down the surface with a damp cloth to remove any dust.

-- Then using high quality painters tape, mask off the edges of the door and cover any glass with paper.
+- Using high quality painters tape, mask off the edges of the door and cover any glass with paper.

 - Now apply the prep coat.
 Dulux 1Step® Prep is recommended for a long lasting and professional finish.
-Apply to the smaller sections first, working your way out to the longest vertical panels.
+Apply to the smaller sections of the door first, working your way out to the longest vertical panels.

 - Leave the prep coat to dry for 2 hours, then lightly sand back the surface.

-- Make sure to stir the paint thoroughly before starting, in an up and down motion before you get started.
+- Make sure to stir the paint thoroughly before getting started.

-- Leave the door to dry for at least 2 hours before applying a second coat.
+- Leave the door to dry for at least 2 hours before applying a second coat in the same way as the first.

-We recommend a light sand once dry using fine sand paper between the prep coat and the first, and again between the top coats to provide the best finish.
+TIP: We recommend a light sand between the prep coat and the first coat once dry, and again between the top coats to provide the best finish.

 More how to guides